 Noosa, or Noosa Heads on the Sunshine Coast, is sometimes compared to the French Riviera in Europe.
 It does have a certain cosmopolitan feel about it.
 And like the Riviera, a Noosa holiday combines all the finer things in life with stunning beaches and plenty of fantastic food.
 It also boasts the remarkable Noosa National Park.

-With so many things to do in Noosa, you may never want to leave.
+If you are wondering what to do in Noosa, read on, you may soon discover you never want to leave.

 - Where is Noosa